dezordi/Virseqimprover/README.md

 An integrated pipeline for error-correction, extension, and annotation of viral contigs to recover error-free full genomes of viruses and phages by polishing and extending draft viral assemblies.

+# Web server

+Researchers are welcome to use the tool through our web server (http://virchecker.cs.vt.edu/virseqimprover).

 # Installation

 Use conda install to install Virseqimprover package.